AppGeo/stillalive/readme.md

 send a put to `host/still/alive/:id` where id is your app specific timeout's name

-the body of your request should be json with
+the body of your request should be json as follows.
+Note -- if using an SMTP provider instead of Mandrill, do not use an array for the to email addresses.

 ```json
 {